marketing photography business- featured image

 marketing photography business

-It’s great if you have a portfolio website but blogging never goes in vain.
-Build a feed of the best of your shots.
-The ones you want people to see.
 You can also follow some prominent photographers and see how they do it.
 Be regular by posting new photographs of the projects you’re working on.
 It is quite similar to how you maintain your social media.
-The difference is that here you can even gain followers.
-And you never know your followers may turn up to be your clients.
-Writing blogs on your portfolio website is another good way to build your reach.

-2. Get photographs published in Magazines
+2. Get Photographs Published In Magazines

-It’s no rocket science to figure out that a photograph published in an industry-leading magazine builds credibility and gives a huge exposure to a photographer.
 But it’s not easy!
-For some, it could be sheer luck but for some, it’s a lot of work.
+It could be sheer luck for some, but it’s a lot of work for others.
 The first step towards getting a photograph published in a magazine is to find out some of the leading magazines in

 For instance, if you’re a wedding photographer, the following magazines would offer a huge exposure-